kubeflow/pipelines/samples/core/parameterized_tfx_oss/README.md

 The compilation is done by invoking `kfp_runner.run(pipeline)` in the script.

 * `parameterized_tfx_oss.ipynb`:
 The notebook sample includes the installation of various dependencies as its first step.
-Especially, it depends on the latest released KFP and a nightly built TFX to leverage `TFX::RuntimeParameter`.

 # Permission